yogurt-foundation/yogurt-css-documentation/docs/transforms/translate.md

 ## Translate

-Utilities for translating elements with transform
+Utilities for translate an element that has transform applied.

 ### Class